South China tiger

-The South China tiger is a population of the Panthera tigris tigris subspecies that is native to Southern China.
+The South China tiger is a population of the Panthera tigris tigris subspecies that is native to southern China.
 The population mainly inhabited the Fujian, Guangdong, Hunan and Jiangxi provinces.
-It has been listed as Critically Endangered on the China's Red List of Vertebrates and is possibly extinct in the wild since no wild individual has been recorded since the late 1980s.
+It has been listed as Critically Endangered on China's Red List of Vertebrates and is possibly extinct in the wild since no wild individual has been recorded since the late 1980s.
 In the late 1990s, continued survival was considered unlikely because of low prey density, widespread habitat degradation and fragmentation, and other environmental issues in China.
 In the fur trade, it used to be called Amoy tiger.

 Taxonomy

 The scientific name Felis tigris var. amoyensis was proposed by Max Hilzheimer in 1905 who described five tiger skulls from Hankou in southern China that differed slightly in shape from Bengal tiger skulls.

 Analysis of South China tiger skulls showed that they differ in shape from tiger skulls of other regions.
 Because of this phenomenon the South China tiger is considered a relict population of the "stem" tiger.
 Results of a phylogeographic study indicate that southern China or northern Indochina was likely the center of Pleistocene tiger radiation.

 In 2017, the Cat Classification Taskforce of the Cat Specialist Group subsumed all mainland Asian tiger populations to P. t. tigris.
 However, a genetic study published in 2018 supported six monophyletic groups, with the South Chinese tiger being distinct from other mainland Asian populations, thus supporting the traditional concept of six subspecies.